 Your customer might want to discuss which problem to solve when how during offer negotiation.
 This would mean going back about 3 opportunity stages in your sales process, which would be awful.
 There are often 2 scenarios here:

 a) You messed up your needs analysis and opportunity qualification and now figure out you are a bad fit for the customer.
-This means you invested significant time, energy and money for a deal you could not win.
+This means you invested significant time, energy, and money for a deal you could not win.

-b) Your customer is trying negotiate better terms or for the lack of better knowledge.
+b) Your customer is trying to negotiate better terms or for the lack of better knowledge.
 This means you should stay rigid in the terms of “We agreed on A, B and C already.
 The thing left to make you more successful is to agree together on how to work together on D”.

 7) Quid Pro Quo

 Yes, your customer might still insist on adapting the terms of your collaboration.
 This is fine if you can figure out how to exchange value in a different model.
 If your customer is for example in a difficult cash flow condition, she might ask you for longer payment terms and a 10% discount.
-It often makes sense to still do business together — if you get a great testimonial, referrals and buy-in for a long-term collaboration in exchange.
+It often makes sense to still do business together — if you get a great testimonial, referrals, and buy-in for a long-term collaboration in exchange.
 If the customer is unwilling to give you nothing for something from you, that is a “yellow light” from earlier in the sales process you need to resolve.
 Giving away value for free will not do that for you.

 8) Value Before Price

-What is the difference between if you use “Price” or “Investment” in a sales conversation?
+What is the difference if you use “Price” or “Investment” in a sales conversation?
 On Day 1, the value of a collaboration with you is often unclear.
 This means any price is money spent without a clear ROI (Return on Investment) established.
-Therefore I would go as far as advising startups to discuss price only once the customer commits to the provided value of your solution.
+Therefore, I would go as far as advising startups to discuss price only once the customer commits to the provided value of your solution.

 9) Be Helpful

 Sales House Rules #1–8 reflect a B2B sales process from initial contact to signed offer.
 Rule #9 however applies throughout the whole sales process and even way outside of sales to potential customers.
-This is more of a core value to in every human interaction strive to help and not expect anything in return.
+This is more of a core value to every human interaction strive to help and not expect anything in return.

 I hope this was helpful for you to shorten your sales cycles, but also to shape a customer-centric, effective sales culture in your company.
-What are your “Sales House Rules” in your company — and which ones did you have but got rid off because they did not work?
+What are your “Sales House Rules” in your company — and which ones did you have but got rid of because they did not work?